matias-ceau/scripts/docs/scripts/random_wallpapers.xsh.md

 ### Notes

-Make sure to replace the `folder` variable with the actual path to your wallpaper directory if it differs.
-Customize the script further by uncommenting the `dmenu` line if you prefer to select your wallpaper interactively.
+- Ensure that the specified folder contains wallpaper images in PNG or JPG format.
+- You can personalize the folder path by modifying the variable `folder` in the script.
+- For better usability, consider implementing a user prompt to select wallpapers interactively, rather than selecting randomly every time.

 > **Critique:**
-> - The script could handle cases where the wallpapers directory is empty by adding a check before choosing a random wallpaper.
-> - Error handling can be improved in cases where `feh` fails to set the wallpaper or if the specified folder does not exist.
-> - The use of `dmenu` is commented out; consider giving users a choice at runtime to use either random or manual selection.
+> The script functions correctly for its purpose.
+However, it lacks error handling.
+For instance, if the specified wallpaper directory is empty or doesn't exist, the script will raise an error.
+Adding checks to confirm that the `wallpapers` list is not empty before attempting to select a random wallpaper could enhance reliability.
+Furthermore, providing feedback to the user, such as printing the selected wallpaper or an error message, would improve the user experience.